kangli05404/Hospital-Management-System/README.md

 # Hospital-Management-System
-Hospital Management System Description

-A comprehensive JavaFX-based Hospital Management System built as part of a university coursework project.
-The application allows for the management of Doctors, Patients, Staff, Medicines, Facilities, and Laboratories within a hospital setting.

 This program is written entirely in Eclipse.
 Use this IDE, if possible, to ensure that the code run successfully.

 Before running our project, you need to do these few steps: